Konstantinas Olšauskas: Donation drive on the Lithuanian Day

 On 18 September 1916, Martynas Yčas, chairman of the Lithuanian Society, offered Olšauskas to take up the issue of the Lithuanian Day when Catholic churches worldwide would collect donations to support Lithuanian war refugees.
 Similar days had already been declared by Pope Benedict XV for Poland and Belgium.
 The mission was important not only because of the financial aspect but also as a moral issue – Lithuanians wanted to demonstrate that Lithuania is separate and different from Poland.
 Lithuanian activists had already petitioned the pope (by Juozas Gabrys in early 1915 and Yčas in summer 1916), but the pope asked to see a joint petition of Lithuanian bishops.
 Such joint letter proved impossible to obtain (possibly also because of the anti-Lithuanian attitudes of Kazimierz Mikołaj Michalkiewicz).
 Olšauskas obtained an audience with the pope and explained that "if, due to unknown reasons, the bishops are not sending the requested letter, the starving Lithuanian nation is not at fault."
 The pope relented and scheduled the Lithuanian Day for 20 May 1917.

 With the papal permission in hand, Olšauskas departed to Lausanne, Switzerland, to organize the Lithuanian Day.
 He chaired a six-person committee that prepared, translated into ten languages, and distributed the appeal to be read in churches.
 Due to difficult war time communications, the committee could not obtain approval from any of the Lithuanian bishops and used the signature of Pranciškus Karevičius without his consent.
 To further support the effort, Olšauskas went to Spain and Portugal to meet with the Archbishops of Toledo and Lisbon.
-In France, he received a cold welcome from the French cardinal, but President Raymond Poincare promised to organize the collection via the Red Cross.
+In France, he received a cold welcome from the French cardinal, but President Raymond Poincaré promised to organize the collection via the Red Cross.
 These visits made Olšauskas realize that Western powers knew and cared little about Lithuanian affairs and that formed the basis for his later pro-German attitude.